petergiordano/bolt-prototype/docs/activity-migration-specs/user-entry-fields-by-activity.md

 * No user entry - This section provides a guide for presenting the ECP.
 The user can finalize the activity and generate a progress code.
 ---

-# Day 2-2 - Positioning and Value Proposition Basics
+# Workshop 2-2 - Positioning and Value Proposition Basics

 ## Activity 1 - **positioning-activity-1.html**